NurRobin/RobCorp/Master/Current/RobCorp/The Archives.md

 ## The [[Black Flag Mercenary Group]] Incident

+With the mysteries surrounding **The Archives** there came many profiteers that tried to get a scan of **The Archives** in order to make some quick money or just to satiate their curiosity.
+Whilst there weren't many that made it past initial screening of [[RobCorp]] security only one organization managed to get two ships to actually scan **The Archives**.
+They barely managed to send their records to a remote relay station when the ships disappeared.
+The scans themselves were quite horrifying, the scans revealed there to be nothing were **The Archives** should be located based on the rumors.
+The ships themselves reappeared, after six days of being MIA, in front of the flagship of the [[Black Flag Mercenary Group|BFMG]].
+This prompted an immediate investigation by the [[Black Flag Mercenary Group|BFMG]].
+According to their publicized records no scanners were able to penetrate the hull.
+Once an investigation team made it on board of the ships they only discovered these ships to be completely filled with blood.

 >Note from the **Grand Archivist**:
 	"The Black flag Mercenary Group fucked around and found out, quite simple"

 ---

-The location of **The Archives** isn't precisely known to the public, the general consensus is that the archives are located at RobCorp HQ since anyone going to **The Archives** is going through HQ and coming back out through HQ.
-But scans of HQ don't show the necessary space **The Archives** would take up in the head quarters.
-These scans were obtained by the organization known as the **[[Black Flag Mercenary Group]]**.
-Tis group is known for their business practices bordering on the realm of legality.

-After scans of the RobCorb have gotten out the covert vessels which initiated the scan suddenly vanished.
-These ships appeared 6 days later at the HQ of the **[[Black Flag Mercenary Group]]** devoid of any lifeforms and completely filled with blood.
-For more detailed information see **[[REDACTED]]**.